Happy National Sleep Awareness Month!

 The only difference between a California king and a standard/eastern king is in the width and length.
 California kings measure 84 inches long by 72 inches wide, so they’re best for especially tall individuals and those who enjoy extra space.

 A split king, otherwise known as a dual king mattress, comes in two pieces rather than one.
 Each piece is roughly the same size as a twin mattress.
-Creating a king bed out of two separate mattresses allows each partner to have their own space, which is often customized for firmness or adjustable, while still sharing closeness with their partner.
+Creating a king bed out of two separate mattresses allows each partner to have their own space, which is often customized for firmness level or adjustable, while still sharing closeness with their partner.

 As mentioned, room size becomes a major factor when couples realize that a king is more than a foot wider.
 Leaving two feet of space on three sides of your room is recommended by interior designers, but that’s the minimum.
 If you want to include a wardrobe, nightstands, and other pieces, you’ll need more room.

 At the end of the day, the choice between a king or a queen mattress is a matter of personal preference.
-If you sleep alone, a queen size is a great choice and will save you room space.
+If you sleep alone, queen size is a great choice and will save you room space.
 If you’ve been sleeping with a partner for several years in a queen and find that your sleep is compromised for whatever reason, upgrading to a king might pave a path to more restful sleep and better overall wellness for the two of you.

 If you still need guidance in your mattress buying journey, check out our ultimate mattress buying guide here.